wiktork/pizza-microservice-containers/README.md

 * pubsub.yaml
 * statestore.yaml

-Put your Azure service bus connection string in pubsub.yaml and Azure CosmosDB master key in statestore.yaml.
+Put your Azure service bus connection string in pubsub.yaml and Azure Storage blob info in statestore.yaml.

 ### Run PizzaWeb
 Change project to the *PizzaWeb* directory.
 Initialize the project: